-I agree with Witherington's and Croy's attribution of the Greco-Roman biosgenre to Mark, following the recent scholarly trend;28 but I disagree with their
+I agree with Witherington's and Croy's attribution of the Greco-Roman biography genre to Mark, following the recent scholarly trend;24 but I disagree with the underlying assumptions about genre that their analyses reveal.
+They treat ancient biography as a class with fixed features to which all the features of Mark must conform.
+The result is that Mark ends up serving genre, rather than genre serving Mark.